dimview/dimview.github.io/_posts/2017-07-28-cat-chirality.md

 The fixed-size test requires us to wait until all *N* observations are collected before drawing a conclusion.
 Even if we observe 100 consecutive &#10227; and no &#10226;, we still have to keep going, otherwise the result won't have the nice statistical properties.

 A better approach is to use **sequential test with early stopping**, similar to one [described by Evan Miller](http://www.evanmiller.org/sequential-ab-testing.html).
-We don't have a control so can't use that calculator or tables directly, but it's not difficult to [do it from scratch in R]({{ site.url }}/code/chirality.R), and run some Monte-Carlo simulations to confirm that the math works out.
+We don't have a control so can't use that calculator or tables directly, but it's not difficult to do it from scratch in R, and while we're at it, [run some Monte-Carlo simulations]({{ site.url }}/code/chirality.R) to confirm that the math works out.

 We will need two threshold values *M* and *D*.
 For *&alpha;=0.05*, *&beta;=0.2*, *p<sub>0</sub>=0.5*, and *p<sub>1</sub>=0.4* threshold values are *M=90* and *D=33*, and thresholds look like this: